acidonper/jump-app-docs/README.md

 It is important to understand how a new *Jump App* microservice release works.
 The following list explains microservices' version details:

 - Each microservice has 1 version at least, named *v1*.
+- Each microservice has an imageStream and a BuildConfig.
+- Each microservice environment and version is a tag in previous imageStream (Ej: golang:jump-app-dev-v1, golang:jump-app-dev-v2, golang:jump-app-pre-v1 ...)
-- Each microservice version has a specific Deployment, Service, Route, ImageStream, BuildConfig, etc.
+- Each microservice version has a specific Deployment, Service and Route.
-- Exists a general Route which point v1 or v2, when it exists.
+- Exists a general Route which point v1, or v2 when it exists.
 - Tekton Listeners are configured to automatically integrate code commits in v1.
 - Tekton has pipelines to deploy and promote microservices' changes for the different versions.